RachelinTheLoop/predicting-customer-churn/README.md

    - Total number of calls

 2. **Churn by State**
-   Visualizes churn distribution across U.S. states to identify geographic patterns.
+   Visualizes churn distribution across states to identify geographic patterns.

 ##  Models Used and Evaluation Strategies